Mohammad-Amirian/piCurve/README.md

 following paper.
 If you utilize the `piCurve` package in your work, we kindly request that you cite the referenced publication.

-Mohammad Amirian, Emmanuel Devred, Zoe V. Finkel, Andrew J. Irwin. “*AA new parameterization of photoinhibition for phytoplankton*,” arXiv (2024) 1–33.
+Mohammad Amirian, Emmanuel Devred, Zoe V. Finkel, Andrew J. Irwin. “*A new parameterization of photoinhibition for phytoplankton*,” arXiv (2024) 1–33.
 10.48550/arXiv.2412.17923.